 - (1) No change.

 - (2) Commercial uses.

 - a. through h.
 No change.

 - i.
 Funeral homes.
-There must be at least one parking space for each four seats, or four spaces per 25 250 square feet of chapel area, which ever is greater.
+There must be at least one parking space for each four seats, or four spaces per 25 250 square feet of chapel area, whichever is requires the greater number of spaces.
 (See subsection (7) of this section.)

 - (3) No change.

 - (4) Miscellaneous uses.

 - a. through i.
 No change.

 - j.
 Marinas and other water-oriented uses.

 - 1. through 3.
 No change.

-- Charter or party fishing boat: One space per three people based upon the boat manufacturer's specifications related to the maximum passenger capacity of the boats using the dock or loading facility.
+- 4. Charter or party fishing boat: One space per three people based upon the boat manufacturer's specifications related to the maximum passenger capacity of the boats using the dock or loading facility.

 - 5. Local cruise ships: One space per two people based on the ship manufacturer's specifications related to the maximum passenger and crew capacity of the ship.
-Local cruise ships are ship that usually leave port and return in less than 24 hours and that usually provide at least one meal, gambling or other entertainment.
+Local cruise ships are ships that usually leave port and return in less than 24 hours and that usually provide at least one meal, gambling or

+other entertainment.